Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

+Since the statement and proof are perfectly analogous to the one of \Cref{Hstrength}, we omit the detailed verification here.

-The following proposition also defines the product valuations via the diagonal composite map of the diagram.
-Following Kock~\cite[Section~5]{kock_distributions}, this result can be thought of as a version of Fubini's theorem for continuous valuations.
+The following proposition defines the product valuations via the diagonal composite map of the diagram.
+Following Kock~\cite[Section~5]{kock_distributions}, this result can be thought of as a version of Fubini's theorem for continuous valuations (which is how Kock interprets the commutativity of a monad in general).